woutervdijke/wvdio/owid-bookmarklets.md

 - columns in the csv are separated with semicolons

 ## Known bugs
+This is a quick tool I used to make my own life easier, but there might still be bugs or weird behaviours.
+The bugs below are known and yet to be fixed.
 - When used twice in a row, the bookmarklet generates an error.
 Refresh the page before using a second time.
+- Noticed anything else?
+Send me a DM on [Twitter](https://www.twitter.com/woutervd) or an email at wouter@woutervandijke.nl.